cardinalitypuzzles/cardboard/dev-guide.md

 ### Docker setup

-Docker allows a simple, consistent setup of Small Board.
+Docker allows a simple, consistent setup of Cardboard.
 First, install and start running Docker.
 If you're using WSL2, see these [Docker Desktop WSL 2 backend](https://docs.docker.com/desktop/windows/wsl/) instructions.

 After starting Docker, checking out the code, navigate to the directory and run: